LandryNorris/LandryNorris/README.md

 My name is Landry Norris and I am a software developer from Dallas, Texas.
 I have experience ranging from embedded systems and robotics to mobile and server-side development.
 In addition to programming, I study Electrical Engineering at the University of Texas at Dallas.
-I currently work at V1 Sports.
+Currently, I am developing mobile applications at V1 Sports using agile methodology.

 Technologies I use
 ==================